We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 This technician is "tagging out" an electrical panel.
 Is this adequate protection?
 Click to find out.

-For construction applications, the requirements are outlined in 29 CFR 1926.417, Lockout and Tagging of Circuits .
-These procedures ensure that electrical equipment is de-energized before undergoing repair or inspection, thereby providing protection against electrocution or shock.
+Construction: For construction applications, the requirements are referenced in 29 CFR 1926.417, Lockout and Tagging of Circuits .

 Maintenance of electrical equipment should be performed only by qualified electricians who have received training in safe lockout procedures.
 One individual lock and key should be issued to each maintenance worker authorized to lock out the equipment.
 Authorized employees who repair equipment must use unique individual locks.
 In most instances, only authorized workers are permitted to remove lockout devices.